asheth22/portfolio-as/README.md

 ## Application Features

 ```
+The application contains 3 pages: About-Me, Portfolio and Contact Me.
 The application is optimized for Search Engines and is best viewwed in Google Chrome
 The navigation bar allows the user to jump to the different sections in the portfolio